 - Safety Meetings: Onsite, the project superintendent holds daily safety meetings with all site employees before each shift begins.
 These meetings cover the day’s activities, hazards associated with those activities, and recommended controls for each hazard.
 Weekly Tailgate/Toolbox Safety Meetings are also held.

-This advancement in the STEP program celebrates Stronghold’s commitment to the well-being of their employees.
-Now that they have reached Platinum level, Stronghold Engineering is qualified to apply for ABC’s National Safety Excellence Award and Accredited Quality Contractor credential.
+This advancement to STEP platinum in the program celebrates Stronghold’s commitment to the well-being of their employees.
+Now that they have reached STEP Platinum level, Stronghold Engineering is qualified to apply for ABC’s National Safety Excellence Award and Accredited Quality Contractor credential.